 Land borders are open.

-The Spanish government has implemented testing requirements for those travelling overland from France into Spain by road or rail.
+The Spanish government has implemented health requirements for those travelling overland from France into Spain by road or rail.
 See Entry requirements for details.

 The French government has implemented additional entry requirements for those travelling to and transiting through France.
 If you are planning to drive from Spain through France, check the latest FCDO travel advice for France ahead of your journey.

 Border controls at the Portugal land border with Spain have been lifted.
 See FCDO travel advice for Portugal for further information.

 Inter-regional travel may be restricted if your point of origin and destination fall within a confined area where entry and exit restrictions are in place.
 You should check the advice of local authorities in your destination prior to travel.

 Transiting confined areas is permitted; however, you should be prepared to show evidence of your onward journey such as train or flight tickets to your final destination.